September-October 2015

 Taubman Promotes Markets Vice President to CFO

 Simon Leopold will transition to the role of chief financial officer of Taubman Center Inc., a Bloomfield Hills-based company that owns, manages, and leases shopping centers in the United States and Asia.
-Leopold, of Birmingham, joined Taubman in 2012, and is the treasurer and executive vice president of capital markets for the company.
-He is responsible for Taubman’s financing activities, […]
+Leopold, […]

 -